Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

   <tr>
     <td>organisasjonsnummer</td>
     <td>
-        Description: unique identifier for the taxable organisation <br>
+        Unique identifier for the taxable organisation <br>
         Purpose: to take care of the rights and obligations of the taxpayer
 	</td>
   </tr>
   <tr><td>foedselsnummer</td>
     <td>
-        Description: unique identifier for the taxable organisation <br>
+        Unique identifier for the taxable organisation <br>
         Purpose: to take care of the rights and obligations of the taxpayer
 	</td>
   </tr>